evanmayer/rtlobs/README.md

 - It requires much more fiddling to set up and take observations now than it eventually will.
 - RTL-SDR devices may not surrender permissions and throw a usb_claim_interface_error -6 if a SIGINT is passed at the wrong time.
 The USB device should be remounted or the interactive session restarted to regain command of the dongle.
 A good faith attempt at cleanup has been made with try...finally, and does work most of the time.
 - I write a lot of comments, which you might not want to read.
-- I need to add more pretty pictures.

 Contact me here with your issues and questions and we'll work together to make them right.